stackbuilders/openssh-github-keys/README.md

 organization.
 If you cannot afford to have your servers compromised in the event of a major security breach at GitHub you should not use `openssh-github-keys`.

+## Precautionary Installation Suggestions

+Since openssh-github-keys is just an experimental library, you may want to have a user account that relies on a standard authorized_keys file for a small group of primary users (e.g., system administrators) and give the rest of your team access through the GitHub authentication mechanism.

 ## License